Suspicion (1941 film)

 Suspicion is a 1941 American romantic psychological thriller film noir directed by Alfred Hitchcock, and starring Cary Grant and Joan Fontaine as a married couple.
 It also features Sir Cedric Hardwicke, Nigel Bruce, Dame May Whitty, Isabel Jeans, Heather Angel, and Leo G. Carroll.
-Suspicion is based on Francis Iles's 1932 novel Before the Fact.
+The film was inspired by the Francis Iles's 1932 novel Before the Fact.

 For her role as Lina, Joan Fontaine won the Academy Award for Best Actress in 1941, making it the only Oscar-winning acting performance in an Alfred Hitchcock film.
 In the film, a romantically inexperienced woman marries a charming playboy after initially rejecting him.
 He turns out to be penniless, a gambler, and dishonest in the extreme.
 She comes to suspect that he is also a murderer, and that he is attempting to kill her.

 Plot

 In 1938, handsome, irresponsible playboy Johnnie Aysgarth meets bespectacled Lina McLaidlaw on a train in England and later persuades her to take a walk with him.
 She is defensive and suspects his motives; he insults her in a ploy to create familiarity.
 But later, at a window, she overhears her parents talking about her.
-They assume she will never marry, and hurt by this she kisses Johnnie.
+They assume she will never marry, and hurt by this, she kisses Johnnie.

 She hopes to hear from him but he cancels their afternoon date and then vanishes.
 However, he returns for a hunt ball a week later and charms her into eventually eloping despite the strong disapproval of her wealthy father, General McLaidlaw.
 After a lavish honeymoon and returning to an extravagant house, Lina discovers that Johnnie has no job and no income, habitually lives on borrowed money, and was intending to try to sponge off her father.
 She talks him into getting a job, and he goes to work for his cousin, estate agent Captain Melbeck.

 Gradually, Lina learns that Johnnie has continued to gamble wildly, despite promising to quit, and that to pay a gambling debt, he sold two antique chairs (family heirlooms) that her father had given her as a wedding present.
 Beaky, Johnnie's good-natured but naive friend, tries to reassure Lina that her husband is a lot of fun and a highly entertaining liar.
 She repeatedly catches Johnnie in ever more significant lies, discovering that he was fired weeks before for embezzling from Melbeck, who says he will not prosecute if the money is repaid.

 Lina writes a letter to Johnnie that she is leaving him but then tears it up.
 After this Johnnie enters the room and shows her a telegram announcing her father's death.
 Johnnie is severely disappointed to discover that Lina has inherited no money, only her father's portrait.
 He persuades Beaky to finance a hugely speculative land development scheme.
 Lina is afraid this is a confidence trick or worse and futilely tries to talk Beaky out of it.
 Johnnie overhears and angrily warns his wife to stay out of his affairs but later he calls the whole thing off.